HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 What is the main difference between HO-3 and HO-5 home insurance?

 For most homeowners with significant personal property, yes.
-The average cost difference is only about 5% more per year — often less than $100 annually.
+The average cost difference in 2026 is about 10% to 20% more per year (roughly $250 to $500).
 In exchange, you get open perils coverage for your belongings and replacement cost value payouts, which can save you thousands of dollars on a single major claim.
 If you own high-value electronics, appliances, furniture, or clothing, the upgrade can pay for itself many times over.

 Can I add HO-5-level coverage to my HO-3 policy?